wanisramdani/bookworm/README.md

 # Open Postgres, and create new super user
 psql -U postgres
-posgres=# CREATE USER alssahihin SUPERUSER PASSWORD '';
+posgres=# CREATE USER alssahihin SUPERUSER PASSWORD 'stayAwayAlssahihin';

 # Login with the new user and create database
 alssahihin=# CREATE DATABASE alssahihin;